irisfield/algorithm-analysis/README.md

 - `Test`# - The time it took in **milliseconds** to sort the array.
 - `AverageTime` - The average time of all the tests.
 - `MemoryUsage` - The average memory usage.

+### Tests
+The code I wrote for to perform the tests are inside the `sort` directory.
+The algorithms are located in the `sort/algorithm` directory.
+The `SortDriver` class performs the actual tests and writes a nicely formatted CSV file of the test times.
+The `TestTime` class is used by the `SortDriver` to store the test times.